dfreilich/catalog/buildpacks/README.md

 ## Usage

-This `TaskRun` will use the `buildpacks-v3` task to build the source code, then publish a container image.
+This `TaskRun` will use the `buildpacks` task to build the source code, then publish a container image.

 ```
 apiVersion: tekton.dev/v1beta1